Andrew-Daniels/iOSApplications/README.md

-# AndroidApplications
+# iOSApplications
-Android Applications made in Android Studio / Java for college.
+Android Applications made in Xcode / Swift for college.